Alright, let’s get down to brass tacks. Why are most cloud file transfer services so slow?

 But the long-term benefit is that you can rest assured MASV has the power and capability to scale along with your organization, no matter what new hardware or software you insert into your workflow.

 Want to conduct your own speed tests using MASV?
-Sign up for a free trial and send up to 20GB for free today.
+Sign up for a free trial.

 MASV File Transfer